-Informed by community, for community, IPEPA is embedding Indigenous knowledges across all PEPA resources and facilitating two-way learning dedicated to:
+Informed by community, for community, the Indigenous Program of Experience in the Palliative Approach (IPEPA) is embedding Australian Indigenous knowledges across all PEPA resources and facilitating two-way learning dedicated to:

-- Developing Aboriginal and Torres Strait Islander communities with knowledge of palliative care, their rights and local services;
+- Developing Aboriginal and Torres Strait Islander communities’ knowledge of palliative care, their rights and local services

-- Supporting the cultural responsive capabilities of the mainstream service providers to provide holistic and safe palliative care to Aboriginal and Torres Strait Islander peoples.
+- Supporting the culturally-responsive capabilities of mainstream service providers to provide holistic and safe palliative care to Aboriginal and Torres Strait Islander peoples.

 Watch this video to find out more about IPEPA:

 To break down the barriers to accessing palliative care experienced by Aboriginal and Torres Strait Islander peoples.

 To achieve the vision by preparing mainstream and Aboriginal and Torres Strait Islander health professionals to deliver high quality, holistic and culturally responsive palliative care to Aboriginal and Torres Strait Islander people and their loved ones.

 The design core represents the individual, family and community.
 The eight symbols around this core represent the states and territories to reflect the national connection and wider community.
 It symbolises the safety of the environment, the reach and network that spread the word and education provided by IPEPA.